Gabriela Basařová: Career

 After graduating from the Institute of Chemical Technology, she joined the then Plzeň breweries, now known as Plzeňský Prazdroj, (Pilsner Urquell Brewery) where she worked in 1957–1967.
 She led the laboratories and the technology group, and established a research center that looked into the possibilities of modernizing the technological process of Prazdroj beer production, without affecting its specific and characteristic properties.
 In 1967, she left that organization for the Research Institute of Brewing and Malting in Prague, where she founded and headed the Biochemical Department.
 From 1978 to 1982, she was its director.
 In cooperation with research centers, mainly in Eastern European countries, the institute researched and coordinated national and international projects.
 In providing technological assistance, it cooperated with Czech, Slovak, Yugoslav, Bulgarian and other breweries.

-In 1981, Basarova was appointed professor of fermentation chemistry and bioengineering in the field of malting and brewing; and became the external head of the Institute of Fermentation Chemistry and Bioengineering, ICT Prague, where in 1982, she became permanently employment.
+In 1981, Basařová was appointed professor of fermentation chemistry and bioengineering in the field of malting and brewing; and became the external head of the Institute of Fermentation Chemistry and Bioengineering, ICT Prague, where in 1982, she became permanently employment.
 She led the institute for the next 25 years until 1997, lecturing on the subjects of malting, brewing, modern biotechnology, viticulture, and bioecology.

 In her scientific and research work, she dealt with the properties of raw materials and their influence on beer quality, innovations of technological processes and analytical methods for the needs of malting and brewing, study of brewing yeast metabolism and importance of yeast strains for characteristic beer types, as well as technological variants of their reduction.
 Most of her scientific and research work was devoted to the study of non-biological, so-called colloidal, turbidity of beer and methods of delaying their production during storage.
 This work was followed by the introduction of optimal technological stabilization procedures in order to increase the physical-chemical stability of beer.

 In addition to the management of the institute (formerly the name of the department) at the ICT, she was for many years chair of the committee for state examinations and defense of diploma theses in the field of fermentation chemistry and bioengineering, chairman of the committees for defense of candidate (CSc.).
 She led the Commission of the Ministry of Education for the Defense and Appointment of Doctor of Technical Sciences in the field of Fermentation Chemistry and Technology (DrSc.), and became Vice-Chair of the Commission for the Defense of Doctorate of Technical Sciences (DrSc.) in the field of food chemistry and technology.
 She also worked in similar bodies in Slovakia.
 She led dozens of theses and doctoral theses in postgraduate university studies.